mit-cml/yrtoolkit/yr/tutorials/ChatBot.md

 ## Getting your own OpenAI API Key

-For this project you will need to get your own OpenAI API key to use MIT App Inventor’s ChatBot component.
+For this project you will need to get your own OpenAI API key to use MIT App Inventor’s <strong>ChatBot</strong> component.
 As of the writing of this tutorial, OpenAI allows users 13 years old and older to create their own OpenAI accounts and generate their own OpenAI API keys.
-For the first 3 months you are given a $5 free credit which should get you quite a bit of exploration time.
-After 3 months any unused portion of the free credit expires.
-Once your free credit is gone you will need to be a paying customer and will need a credit card to use OpenAI.
+For the first 3 months, you are given a $5 free credit which should get you quite a bit of exploration time.
+After 3 months, any unused portion of the credit expires.
+Once your free credit is gone, you will need to become a paying customer with a credit card.
+Follow the steps below to create your OpenAI account and get your OpenAI API key.

 Follow the steps below to create you OpenAI account and get your OpenAI API key.